We use cookies on our website. A cookie is a small piece of data that a website stores on the visitor’s computer or mobile device.

 Besides some session cookies, a random ID persistent cookie is generated by Matomo, which allows Europa Analytics to identify when a user returns to the site.
 This cookie has an expiration date of 13 months, after which it is automatically removed from the user's device.

 By default, the browsing experience of our website visitors is NOT tracked by Europa Analytics.
-You may, though, choose to consent to contributing your browsing experience on our website for us to produce anonymised statistics.
+You may, though, choose to consent to contributing your browsing experience on our website for us to produce aggregated statistics.

-If you enable the Do Not Track option (see below for an explanation) in your web browser, we will respect your choice and your browsing experience on our website will not be tracked for our anonymised statistics.
+If you enable the Do Not Track option (see below for an explanation) in your web browser, we will respect your choice and your browsing experience on our website will not be tracked for our aggregated statistics.

 If you have not enabled the Do Not Track option, we will prompt you a cookie banner for you to make your choice and install a cookie called “edp_cookie_agree” to keep track of your choice.
 If you consent to analytics, then Europa Analytics is activated and some relevant cookies loaded.
 You can always decide to withdraw your consent or consent again at any time.